Browse Rentals

 Luxury Rentals in NYC

 The NYC rental market is extremely mature and diverse.
-What was once simply a competitive city for rentals then learned to accommodate Airbnb and the landscape beyond this is a mix of rent-controlled apartments – around 50% of renters living in places with controlled rents – and extremely high-end accommodation.
+What was once simply a competitive city for rentals then learned to accommodate Airbnb and the market beyond this is a mix of rent-controlled apartments - around 50% of renters in rent-controlled units - and extremely high-end accommodation.

 The city reacted in the same way as many global cities following the pandemic.
 People fled highly populated areas initially, and available rentals shot up for the first time in recent history.
 As people’s lives slowly returned to normal, available properties leveled off, and rents started to creep up again.
 Median rent for apartments in NYC reached a record high in 2023 of $3500 as a result of these changes, and we’re not talking about a penthouse.